JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 }
 ```

-We implement `ValidateUnsigned`, and the allowance logic is added inside the `validate_unsigned`
+By implementing `ValidateUnsigned`, the allowance logic is added inside the `validate_unsigned`
 function.
-We check if the call is to `Call::submit_number_unsigned` and returns `Ok()` if this is
+We verify that if the call is `Call::submit_number_unsigned` we return `Ok()`, otherwise `InvalidTransaction::Call`.
-the case.
-Otherwise, `InvalidTransaction::Call`.

-The `ValidTransaction` object has some fields that touch on concepts that we have not discussed
+Note that the`ValidTransaction` object has some fields that touch on concepts that we have not discussed
 before:

 -   `priority`: Ordering of two transactions, given their dependencies are satisfied.
--   `requires`: List of tags this transaction depends on.
-Not shown in the above code as it is not
+-   `requires`: List of tags the transaction depends on.
-    necessary in this case.
 -   `provides`: List of tags provided by this transaction.
 Successfully importing the transaction
-    will enable other transactions that depend on these tags to be included as well. `provides` and
+    will enable other transactions that depend on these tags to be included as well.
+-   Both`provides` and
     `requires` tags allow Substrate to build a dependency graph of transactions and import them in
     the right order.
 -   `longevity`: Transaction longevity, which describes the minimum number of blocks the transaction